 Run safely sandboxed in a Docker container

 The application, alongside the external helper applications that it uses for muxing media streams, for extracting/converting subtitle streams, and for decrypting content infected with DRM, are available as a prebuilt container, which is probably the easiest and safest way to run it.
-The container can be run on any host that can run Linux/AMD64 containers (using Podman or Docker on Linux, Microsoft Windows and MacOS, possibly your NAS device).
+The container can be run on any host that can run Linux containers using Podman or Docker on Linux, Microsoft Windows and MacOS, and certain NAS devices (the Docker support in Unraid has been reported to work).
 It’s available in the GitHub Container Registry ghcr.io and is automatically built from the sources using GitHub’s useful continuous integration services.

 It’s packaged as a multiarch container using the lightweight Alpine Linux distribution.
 The following helper applications are included in the container: